xogroup/bunnybus/API.md

 #### `config`

-Setter and Getter for singleton configuration.
+Setter and Getter for configuration.
 Accepts the following optional properties:

  * `protocol` - value for creating a secure connection.
 Used in the connection string.
 Defaults to `amqp`. *[string]* **Optional**
  * `username` - value of the username.
 Used in the connection string.
 Defaults to `guest`. *[string]* **Optional**